 Issues of divorce, custody and child support are complex and often tumultuous for the parties involved.
-For Leah, this is the challenge and the reward of Family Law.
+For Leah Tarantino, this is the challenge and the reward of Family Law.
 Leah creates multiple strategies to help clients negotiate favorable outcomes and minimize their stress as much as possible.
 She is a trustworthy, sensitive and effective advocate for clients who are often facing the most difficult times in their lives.

 Professional and Community Involvement

 Leah is a member of the Monroe, Ontario, and Wayne County Bar Associations, and is the community service co-chair for the MCBA Young Lawyers Section Board.
 She volunteers with the Rochester Teen Court through the Center for Youth, and coordinates volunteers from the Young Lawyers section for the program.